Noussour/rust-compiler/README.md

 # MiniSoft Compiler Project

-> A robust compiler implementation for the MiniSoft language using [Lalrpop](https://github.com/lalrpop/lalrpop) and [Logos](https://github.com/maciejhirsz/logos) in Rust.
+> A robust compiler implementation for the MiniSoft language using [Lalrpop](https://github.com/lalrpop/lalrpop), [Logos](https://github.com/maciejhirsz/logos), and [Cranelift](https://github.com/bytecodealliance/wasmtime/tree/main/cranelift) in Rust.

 ## Overview

-This project implements a complete compiler for the MiniSoft language, including lexical analysis, syntax analysis, semantic analysis, and intermediate code generation.
+This project implements a complete compiler for the MiniSoft language, including lexical analysis, syntax analysis, semantic analysis, and native code generation using Cranelift.
 The compiler also includes robust error handling and a symbol table management system.

 ## MiniSoft Language Features